karttur/geoimagine02-docs/_posts/2021/2021-03-10-blog-COPDEM-Process-Chain.markdown

 {% include widgets/toggle-code.html toggle-text=text-capture %}
 </div>

-### MosaicAdjacentTiles
+### Mosaic tiles

 ```
 0190_MosaicAdjacentTiles_CopDEM-90m
 ```

 Spatial processing tile by tile causes edge effects for kernel and regional based processes.
 To overcome that the Framework can use virtually expanded tiles as input in some processes.
 The process _MosaicAdjacentTiles_ creates the expanded virtual tiles.
-Note that the vritual datasets created using _MosaicAdjacentTiles_ depend on a rigid and unchanged file structure.
-Moving the datasets to another disk (volume) collapses the references to the orginal datasets.

 <button id= "togglemosaictiles" onclick="hiddencode('mosaictilesdiv')">Hide/Show 0190_MosaicAdjacentTiles_CopDEM-90m</button>